Today, the Federal government requires every state in the US to have a formulaic, and repeatable way to calculate child support.

 Your children are unique and your child support agreement should reflect that, too.

-Why be forced to accept a settlement created by a family law attorney or judge in court when you can have a direct say in creating an agreement that works for your children now and into the future instead?
+Why be forced to accept a child support order dictated by a family law attorney or judge in court when you can have a direct say in creating an agreement that works for your children now and into the future instead?

-If you want your divorce to be fair and equitable, and you want to make decisions as parents, not as litigants, do what’s best for your kids and mediate your divorce with Equitable Mediation.
+If you want to make decisions as parents, not as litigants, do what’s best for your kids and mediate your divorce with Equitable Mediation.